 We got the chance to get back into the game when Lucas fouled Erik Lamela in the box.
 Janssen obliged by sending Mignolet the wrong way and blasting a driven effort down the middle of the Belgian’s goal.

 Sturridge planted a curler on target from the left angle that cannoned back off the crossbar - with a possible touch on the way from Vorm.

-FINAL CHANCE - SPURS - 87mins
+FINAL CHANCE: HARRISON CLOSE - 87mins

 Erik Lamela spotted youngster Shayon Harrison, just off the bench, in space in the right channel and pinged a crossfield pass to the young debutant, who unfortunately let it run away from him.